Schepp/HTTP-headers/markdown/performance.md

 Accept-CH: DPR, Width, Viewport-Width
 ```

-<p class="fragment">Which means that the first call to a server will always be w/o Client Hints</p>
+## Which means that the first call to a server will always be w/o Client Hints.

 ---

 Servers may also tell the client for how long it wants hints to be sent over (as a time delta from now):